-With an average of almost 800 transactions per year in the last 5 years the sector is very active, the absolute peak took place in 2018 (932 transactions worldwide).
-In the last five years 1,899 targets headquartered in Europe where acquired, a significant number of these transactions involved a target headquartered in The Netherlands and neighboring countries.
+The sector is very active, with an average of almost 800 transactions per year in the last five years (2014-2019).
+The absolute peak took place in 2018 with 932 transactions worldwide.
+Buyers acquired 1,899 European headquarted targets during these five years.
+A significant number of these transactions involved a target headquartered in The Netherlands and neighboring countries.

-The US is the global market leader when it comes to buying IT services companies (1,835 transactions where the buyer was headquartered in the US), followed by the UK (466 transactions), France (312), Japan (269) and Germany (191).
-The Netherlands as a buyer is on the tenth place with 98 transactions.
+The US is the global market leader in buying IT services companies (1,835 transactions where the US headquarter the buyer).
+The UK (466 transactions), France (312), Japan (269) and Germany (191) closely follow the US.
+As a buyer, the Netherlands is on the tenth place with 98 transactions.

 As can be seen in the figure below EBITDA multiples are remarkably high for companies with significant size (> € 100m enterprise value).
 A noticeable transaction in the last years was the acquisition of Luxoft (CH) which provides digital transformation services by IT services company DMX Technology Company (USA) for almost $ 2bn (EBITDA multiple of 20.7!)